 Flexible Notch Discrimination

-Earlier, we mentioned that the Garrett AT Pro’s Iron Audio system works alongside its notch discrimination feature.
+The Garrett AT Pro’s Iron Audio system works alongside its notch discrimination feature.
 Notch discrimination is a must-have if you’re serious about finding valuable items.

 Adjustable Sensitivity and Operating Frequency

 Overall, the Garrett AT Pro metal detector is a very flexible device.
 There are several parameters you can adjust to get the perfect performance for your environment.

 The first is the operating frequency.
 This machine can generate a signal of up to 15 kHz.
 However, you can change the frequency based on the metal you’re looking for.
 Higher frequencies do best for objects with lower conductivity, such as gold.